 Another story tells about Greta (Oona Chaplin) undergoes a technology where the technology copies the consciousness of her mind and is inserted into “cookies”.
 It’s a pea-sized seed that allows a self-conscious AI.
 Another story centers on Matt and Potter (Rafe Spall) talking about their respective past in a cabin on Christmas day.

 For Brooker, it’s not the technology that makes us become slaves.
 Yet, we are bound by each agreement.
 A boundary strongly tied to human relations and technology.
 Every day, we see our eyes fixed on our smartphone either by itself or hang-out together.
 Without us not being aware, it is us who make the technology useful but terrible.
-There is no difference between war and terror in the past.
+In contrast, there is no difference between war and terror in the past.
 Today and tomorrow, we are still in terror and again, no one can stop it.
-This is probably the best “Black Mirror” season that has the matches reflection from our reality, society, politics, and social media.
+Above all, this is probably the best “Black Mirror” season that has the matches reflection from our reality, society, politics, and social media.